-- Playing with Fire: Isshin's command to release Engetsu is 'Burn' and it causes the blade to be surrounded by flame energy.
+- Playing with Fire: Isshin's command to release Engetsu's Shikai is 'Burn' and it causes the blade to be surrounded by flame energy.

 - Rescue Romance: His relationship with Masaki began when she used her Quincy powers to save him from a powerful Hollow, and then he bonded his soul to hers to stop her from Hollowfying.

-- Retired Badass: He's a former Gotei 13 captain who is officially AWOL from the Soul Society.
+- Retired Badass: He's a former Thirteen Court Guard captain who is officially AWOL from the Soul Society.
 Unlike fellow Retired Badass and Heroic Neutral Ryuuken, Isshin is quite willing to start using his abilities as soon as he regains his powers.
-However, that's only to support Ichigo's battles.
-He does not return to Soul Society following Aizen and Yhwach's defeats.
+However, he's only to support Ichigo's battles and elects to not return to Soul Society following Aizen and Yhwach's defeats.

 - Shrine to the Fallen: Isshin Kurosaki keeps a wall-sized poster of his deceased wife and often makes a show of crying to her over his children.
 It irritates them and they wish he'd take the poster down.